A wildlife friendly garden

 It can be very interesting to watch the different types of creatures and to learn their behavioural patterns.
 You can become familiar with how different wildlife interact with each other as well as their natural habitats.
 Many creatures will also help to pollinate your plants and therefore create a rich ecosystem within your garden.

-There tends to naturally be areas within your garden that attract wildlife anyway and these existing spaces can simply be enhanced.
-If you have a compost area then it is most likely already being used by slow worms and hedgehogs for hibernation.
+Most of us have areas in our gardens that naturally attract wildlife and these existing spaces can simply be enhanced.
+If you have a compost area then it’s possible it is being used by slow worms and hedgehogs for hibernation.
 Ensure that you regularly top-up your compost piles with grass and plant cuttings so there will be a constant safe house for them.
-Garden ponds provide more benefits than just a beautiful water feature, they offer the opportunity for birds to bathe and are also a welcoming water source for them.
+Garden ponds provide more benefits than just a beautiful water feature, they offer the opportunity for birds to bathe and are also a welcome water source for them.
 Try to keep water levels in ponds and water features high, especially in the warm months.
-Birds will learn that your garden is a reliable source and will hopefully return.
-Log piles provide an ideal home for creatures such as beetles and frogs and you can quite often find them hiding in these warm and safe areas.
-Again, you can ensure you support these creatures by keeping the log pile in good supply.
-One thing to be aware of is that animals such as hedgehogs like to set up home in the warm comfort of the unlit bonfires, so always check before lighting one.
+Birds will learn that your garden is a reliable source and will return again and again.
+Log piles provide an ideal home for beetles, toads and frogs and you can quite often find them hiding in these warm and safe areas.
+Again, you can ensure you support these creatures by keeping the log pile topped up.
+One thing to be aware of is that hedgehogs sometimes like to set up home in the warm comfort of an unlit bonfire, so always check before lighting one.

 Many people have a misconception that wildlife friendly gardens are over-grown or untouched, however this doesn’t have to be the case at all.
 You can encourage wildlife into your gardens by simply choosing the right plants and flowers to provide them with a food source.
 Fruit bushes are a very good source of food for birds and mammals alike, herbs such as fennel and dill also attract insects.
-Buddleja plants, which are affectionately nicknamed ‘the butterfly bush’, and aster flowers all provide rich nectar for wildlife so are great options for your garden.
+The seedheads of sunflowers provide birds with food, while buddleia plants – also known as ‘the butterfly bush’- and aster flowers all provide rich nectar for wildlife so are great options for your garden.

 Planning and maintaining a wildlife friendly garden can be a very rewarding task.
-Not only are you knowingly creating a safe environment for the wildlife, with an abundance of food, but you also get to sit back and watch the creatures enjoy and live in the habitat you created for them.
+Not only are you knowingly creating a safe environment for the wildlife, with an abundance of food, but you also get to sit back and watch the creatures enjoy the nurturing habitat that you have created for them.